ZOOM RE RESOURCES

 Today we learned about the history of the rainbow pride flag and the trans pride flag!
 We read Pride: The Story of Harvey Milk and the Rainbow Flag by Rob Sanders.
 Then we watched a short video about the history of the trans pride flag.
-We also discussed what the word "ally" meant and why UU's were concerned about LGBT people's rights.
+We also discussed what the word "ally" means and why UU's are concerned about LGBT people's rights.
 I challenged all the kids to design their own flags!
-Flag pictures can be submitted to
+Flag pictures can be submitted to email@example.com

 July 12, 2020

 Today we started by playing the game "ugly/beautiful" which is a silly-freeze game where the kids have to make faces and poses that are ugly, and then transform them into beautiful.
 Then we read "The Scratched Diamond" which is based on a tale told in the 1700s by the Jewish teacher, Jacob ben Wolf Kranz, Maggid of Dubno.
 We discussed how we can learn to see beauty in deemed "ugly" and that all things, including people, have the power to transform and see things different.
 We related all this to the sense of wonder and awe at the world and its immense beauty (one of our UU principles!).

 July 19, 2020

 Today we learned about "blessings," reading the "The Hospital Blessing," which is a true story about Rev. Schwing, a UCC minister, who helped moral at his local hospital by blessing the hands of the health care workers.
 We talked about how blessings can be used, across religious beliefs, to focus care on a person.
 Then, together, we wrote a blessing for our group:

 Blessing for our RE Class: